shreyavut/data_portfolio/baltimore_reporting/README.md

 To see an interactive map created from my analysis for reporter use, click [here](https://profrobwells.github.io/Baltimore/rlining_and_demographics.html).

-I'm currently working on pivoting this map to a Shiny app!
-Check back here soon for updates.
+I pivoted this analysis to a Shiny app!
+Check out my code for that [here](https://github.com/shreyavut/baltimore-divided-app) and see the final results [here](https://cnsmaryland.shinyapps.io/baltimore-divided-app/).